lefta/ehlit-prototype/Readme.md

 program is very easy.

 It is distributed under the MIT license.
-In short, do whatever you want, but keep the original license text in any distribution and dont point at me if you get problems.
+In short, do whatever you want, but keep the original license text in any distribution and don't point at me if you get problems.
 See the `Copying` file for details.

 ## Hello world example